flancia-coop/doc.anagora.org/flancia-meet.md

     - [[betulagora]]
         - [[mux]] is like [[flask]] for [[golang]]
     - [[mycomarkup support]]
+- How to add a user-scoped systemd service

 # [[flancia meet 2023-05-06]]
 - Attending: [[bouncepaw]] [[flancian]]